Roshan-Patro/Task-Planner/README.md

 - Get all existing tasks with pagination
 - Delete a task by id

+### Sprint Module - Services
+- Create a sprint
+- Add a task to a sprint
+- Get added tasks of a sprint
+- Delete a sprint by id
+- Update a sprint description

 <!-- ## API Documentation -->

 ## API Root Endpoint